humanetes-com/proof-of-positive-interaction/README.md

  3. another developer will see the task as ready to be pulled and move it to Code review, and so on.

- This Pallet is about the experience a person earns for working on something.
-We tried to figure out the must fair way to earn experience, thinking also on how to resist to attacks by introducing a few constraints:
+ This Pallet is about the experience a person earns for working on something, by aggregating your experiences we're able to introduce an anonymous way of identifying yourself.

+We tried to figure out the most fair way to earn experience, thinking also on how to resist to attacks by introducing a few constraints:

- I already mentioned the first set of constraints that takes place every time we work on a specific phase of a task(or column) and set this as ready:
- 1. we may not move it to the next column: only another person may pull this task.
+ 1. we may not move our task to the next column: only another person may move forward this task to the next column
- 2. Not anyone is capable of pulling a task, but depending of the column, only an expert on that role may pull that task.
+ 2. Not anyone is capable of moving forward a task, but depending of the column, only an expert on that role may pull that task.

+For example: A pull request may be approved only by an engineer, only tested by a QA.
+But what does it mean you're an engineer or a QA?

  What makes you expert on something?
 We're talking about roles, roles are not preset.
 Like a QA says " I am QA" or a root whitelist the user as QA.
 That's not what we want.
 Any person may work on any kind of task, once someone else approves your task, we're setting a milestone.
 Someone is